Guy Winch Why we all need to practice emotional first aid

 Sangu Delle There's no shame in taking care of your mental health

-When stress got to be too much for entrepreneur Sangu Delle, he had to confront his own deep prejudice: that men shouldn't take care of their mental health.
+When stress got to be too much for TED Fellow Sangu Delle, he had to confront his own deep prejudice: that men shouldn't take care of their mental health.
 In a personal talk, Delle shares how he learned to handle anxiety in a society that's uncomfortable with emotions.
 As he says: "Being honest about how we feel doesn't make us weak — it makes us human."